-1. When the service is within a road allowance, and the distance from the property line to the centre of the service is less than one half of the width indicated above for a single service, the difference should be provided as right-of-way on the adjacent property.
+1. When the service is within a road allowance, and the distance from the property line to the centre of the service is less than one half of the width indicated above

 The rights-of-way noted are desirable but, in some cases, may not be practical and alternative combined right-of-way corridors may be required as approved by the Village.